Dog Sledding in Andorra: Our Experience and Honest Review

-Hello everyone, I’m keeping the momentum going with a new activity: dog sledding in Andorra.
-I was really looking forward to this moment because I had never done it before.
-And it’s true that when you think of winter, it’s one of those activities that feels the most dreamy.
-Suffice it to say, I consider dog sledding an must-do winter activity in Andorra.
-Of course, it’s not the only one!
-Overall, I was pretty surprised by all the things to do in Andorra, such a small country.
-Between the mountain scenery, ski resorts, and outdoor activities, there’s truly enough to keep you busy for several days without getting bored.
+Hi everyone!
+I’m continuing my Andorra series with another winter activity: dog sledding in Andorra.
+I had been especially excited about this one because I had never tried it before.
+When you picture a winter getaway, dog sledding is one of those experiences that feels almost dreamlike.
+Needless to say, I now consider it a must-do winter activity in Andorra.
+Of course, it is far from the only option.
+I was genuinely surprised by how much there is to do in Andorra despite the country’s small size.
+Between the mountain scenery, ski resorts, and outdoor activities, you can easily stay busy for several days.

-After snowmobiling in Grau Roig in the morning, we stayed at the resort and ate there.
-There’s a cafeteria with a large terrace overlooking the slopes.
-The weather was amazing!
-It allowed us to enjoy ourselves before our dog sledding outing in the early afternoon.
-Around 2:00 p.m., we’re welcomed inside the provider’s chalet, where they show us the way to get to our sled.
-We just have to walk down for a few minutes in the snow, and we’re there.
+After going snowmobiling in Grau Roig that morning, we stayed at the resort for lunch.
+There is a cafeteria with a large terrace overlooking the slopes, and the weather could not have been better.
+It gave us time to relax before our dog sledding outing in the early afternoon.
+At around 2:00 p.m., we checked in at the operator’s chalet, where the staff showed us how to reach the sledding area.
+From there, it was only a short walk downhill through the snow.

 Grandvalira